CheyenneMDavid/Just-Cakes/README.md

   &nbsp;
 - **Truncated Excerpts** When looking at why excerpts of posts weren't dynamically displaying, I realised that I had fields for "content" and a field literally called "excerpt".
 I had been double thinking this and they were attempting to serve the same purpose.
 Unfortunately thinking of the word "excerpt" I kept focus on that and used it when trying to serve it up dynamically.
 But it was the content fields that was saving the data.
 When realising this, I dropped "excerpt" from the post model and used "content correctly".
   I then went about creating new content for the posts so that the posts each had a reasonable number of words before I could make use of truncating down to 25 words.
 So I copy pasted generic text in via the admin panel, attributing it to various users.
   However...
-Upon rendering the screen the copy and pasting had taken html styles across and although it didn't show when entering in via the admin panel, it did show in the render.
+Upon rendering the screen the copy and pasting had taken HTML styles across and although it didn't show when entering in via the admin panel, it did show in the render.
   I tried to clean the output by using `{{ post.content|striptags }}` and that did work, but not with truncation, so I decided to not bother with the striptags command on the bases that users would normally be entering text a fresh and this issue is unlikely to arise.

 ### Improved Layout

 - **Removal of unwanted classes**: In the cakes list page, both the header and the footer didn't act as expected as I shrunk the window.
 It was fine in all the other pages.
 This led me looking at unrequired classes.
-I removed all the container-fluid classes from the all html files except for the base.html which was being extended to all other HTMLs, relying on the single container-fluid class that was in the body tag.
+I removed all the container-fluid classes from the all HTML files except for the base.html which was being extended to all other HTMLs, relying on the single container-fluid class that was in the body tag.

 - **Clickable Cards**: Originally I had just the titles of posts in the list pages or the paragraph content in the cake gallery as the links to their respective detail pages.
 In both cases I made the entire cards clickable which made for a better user experience.